 The legal act that regulates Small Businesses (Resolution 415) lists certain business activities that are excluded from the scheme.
 Most of these activities are very specific and uncommon, such as providing currency exchange services or gambling services, but consulting activities are also included in this list.

 A very important consideration here is that calling your activities something other than consulting, while the true nature of them is consulting, doesn’t make a difference.
-In such cases, the RS will be quick to refer to the same “substance-over-form” law discussed above, and reclassify your “internet marketing service contract” as a consulting agreement, in a heartbeat.
+In such cases, the RS will be quick to refer to the same “substance-over-form” law discussed above and reclassify your “internet marketing service contract” as a consulting agreement in a heartbeat.

 Remember, the status is granted based on what you claim your activities to be, while during an audit, the true nature of these activities will be scrutinized.

-Keep Your Tax Card Up To Date Or You Could Still End Up Paying 20%
+Keep Your Tax Card up to Date or You Could Still End Up Paying 20%

-One final problem that catches out a lot of SBS registrants.
-When you set up your online account with the RS, you must include any and all of your business activities on your online Tax Card (Info Card).
-Any activities you perform that were not listed will be subject to 20% tax, rather than 1%, even if they are activities that qualify.
+One final problem that catches a lot of SBS registrants: when you set up your online account with the RS, you must include any and all of your business activities on your online Tax Card (Info Card).
+Any activities you perform that were not listed will be subject to 20% tax, rather than 1%, even if they are activities that qualify for the 1% tax.

 The Common Myth of “I Won’t Be Audited Anyway”

-There are many myths and misconceptions making rounds on social media and various blogs about Georgian tax setup, but one of the nastiest one is the “I won’t be audited anyway” line of thinking.
+There are many myths and misconceptions making the rounds on social media and various blogs about Georgian tax, but one of the nastiest ones is the “I won’t be audited anyway” line of thinking.

 This couldn’t be further from the truth.
-Contrary to what some appear to believe, the Georgian Revenue Service does conduct audits, and much more often than the tax authorities of many Western countries.
+Contrary to what some appear to believe, the Georgian Revenue Service does conduct audits, and much more often than the tax authorities in many Western countries.
 That’s especially true in the current, post-Covid times, with the Revenue Service appearing to have significantly ramped up the frequencies of their audits, as well as their interpretation of vague regulations.

 And it’s not just large businesses that get audited, either.
-The authorities are well aware of the IE+SBS “strategies” that a lot of de-facto employees are trying to pull and are therefore auditing IEs on a regular basis.
+The authorities are well aware of the IE+SBS “strategies” that a lot of de-facto employees are trying to use and are therefore auditing IEs on a regular basis.

 Still Unsure?
 We’ll Help You for Free